schreifels/git-num/README.md

 alias gds="git num diff --staged"
 ```

-You can also use git-num in conjunction with non-git commands, e.g.:
+You can also use git-num in conjunction with non-Git commands, e.g.:

 ```bash
 # `ber 2` => execute `bundle exec rspec [file at index 2]`